FlavioRico/get-balance-microservice/README.md

-# SIPARE : Get Balance Microservice
+# SIPARE : Get balance

-### This microservice is intended to retrieve balance according to type and date.
+### This microservice is intended to retrieve balance according to type(institution) and date.